mayerll/Stack-AI-Supabase-K8S-Infra/README.md

 ## 1. Pre-deployment Checks

-Ensure your local environment is authenticated with the correct AWS Account (905921696455).
+Ensure your local environment is authenticated with the correct AWS Account (e.g. : 905921696451).

 ```bash
 # Check current AWS credentials